 To learn more, visit Styling the Events Page.

-When a visitor clicks an event, the event will appear on its own page with the full description.
-You can enable share buttons and export links to Google Calendar or iCal in the Site Styles panel.
+When a visitor clicks an event, the event appears on its own page with the full description.
+You can style events to enable Share buttons, export links, and more.

 Events Pages vs. Calendar Blocks

-The Events Page and the Calendar Block can both display upcoming events on your site, but each one works a little differently.
+Events Pages and Calendar Blocks both display upcoming events on your site, but they work a little differently.

 Add an Events Page

 - In the Home Menu, click Pages, then click the + icon.

 To learn more, visit Adding pages to your navigation.